laristra/documentation/index.md

 `>>>>>>> 9d7863ddb992bc06aa9d243225ff875e7c15b3f8`

-To resolve, choose which of the two options to delete and keep the other.
+To resolve, choose which of the two options to delete and keep the other, using git commit.

 ## SonarQube
 SonarQube is meant to improve code quality.
 First, log in to SonarQube through your GitHub account.
 Then, go to "My Account," click on "Security," and "Generate Token."